maryannroshani/maryannroshani.github.io/README.md

 # SampleProject

-Here is a code snippet/sample of a project that I was Involved.

 Technologies Used and Learning outcomes:

 ○ .NET core in Visual Studio 2019 along with Selenium Webdriver

-○ Page Object Model (POM) to reduce duplicate test code, resue of code and Improves readability and for better Test Scripts.
+○ Page Object Model (POM) to reduce duplicate test code, reuse of code and Improves readability for better Test Scripts.

 ○ Nunit Framework as Test runner and provide immediate test reuslts for each test case in the Test controller.